-(UNIONDALE, N.Y. – April 2, 2020) April is National Safe Digging Month, and PSEG Long Island is reminding customers, contractors and excavators to call before digging to avoid hitting underground pipelines, conduits, wires and cables.
-811 is the designated national dialing code to have underground lines located and marked before beginning projects around the home or business.
+(UNIONDALE, N.Y. – April 5, 2021) – April is National Safe Digging Month, and PSEG Long Island reminds customers, contractors and excavators to call before digging to avoid hitting underground pipelines, conduits, wires and cables.
+811 is the designated national phone number to have underground lines located and marked before projects begin around the home or business.

-In unsure times like these, there is comfort in things that remain constant, and one of those things is knowing that the safety of the community remains a top priority for PSEG Long Island – especially when it comes to safe, reliable power.
+The safety of the community is a top priority for PSEG Long Island – especially when it comes to safe, reliable power.
 Social distancing continues to be an important tactic in fighting COVID-19, so PSEG Long Island reminds the public that mark-out work is performed entirely outdoors and there is no need for any interaction between the technician and the person who called to request the mark out.

 A free call to 811 in our area automatically connects the caller to the local New York one-call center, which collects information about digging projects.
-The one-call center then provides the information to the utility companies, which will send representatives to mark the locations of underground lines in the immediate vicinity of the planned work location with flags, paint or both.
+The one-call center then provides the information to the utility companies, which send representatives to mark the locations of nearby underground lines with flags, paint or both.
 Once lines have been properly marked and confirmation from all of the utility owners is received, projects may proceed as long as caution is used around the marked areas.

 Every digging project, even a small project like planting a tree or building a deck, requires a call to 811.
 It’s the law.
 The call must be made whether the job is being performed by a professional or a do-it-yourselfer.
-Striking a single line can cause serious injury, outages and result in repair costs and fines.
+Striking a single line can cause serious injury and outages, and result in repair costs and fines.

 Here’s important information to consider:

-- Approximately 38.6 million people will dig this year without first having underground utility lines marked, causing a dangerous situation.
-Calling 811 before digging reduces the chances of causing a damage to less than one percent.
+- An estimated 11 million people in the United States dug last year without first having underground utility lines marked, creating a dangerous situation.
+Calling 811 before digging reduces the chances of damaging an underground line to less than 1%.

 - Underground gas and electric lines are everywhere, even on private properties.
 These facilities can be easily damaged if dug into, with the potential to cause serious injuries.
-Digging into these lines also can disrupt the vital utility services and result in costly delays, expensive repairs and environmental or property damage.
+Digging into these lines can also disrupt vital utility services, resulting in costly delays, expensive repairs and environmental or property damage.